 The following are some proposed themes for the papers, but other relevant topics will also be welcomed.
 As previously mentioned, it is hoped that the workshop will attract a wide variety of papers from both academic and practitioners with an interest in youth policy formulation and implementation.
-This interest and experience does not need to be limited to Saudi Arabia alone, as knowledge and familiarity with the theoretical background of youth studies as well as comparative perspectives from the Gulf and beyond could inform analysis and discussion of Saudi Arabia's youth policy relevance.
+This interest and experience do not need to be limited to Saudi Arabia alone, as knowledge and familiarity with the theoretical background of youth studies as well as comparative perspectives from the Gulf and beyond could inform analysis and discussion of Saudi Arabia's youth policy relevance.
 Indeed, papers presented at the workshop will permit discussion and analysis of ideas, approaches and methods that can help facilitate an enhanced comprehension of youth policy relevance in Saudi Arabia.

-This topic remains an extremely under-researched area; hence, the workshop's scope will be necessarily broad in order to include contemporary political, economic, social and cultural issues as well as their impact on Saudi youth policy.
+This topic remains an extremely under-researched area; hence, the workshop's scope will be necessarily broad in order to include contemporary political, economic, social, and cultural issues as well as their impact on Saudi youth policy.
 Therefore, a variety of perspectives from academics, researchers, policy makers and practitioners alike are invited.
 These could include (but are not limited to) the following areas:

-- Policy making at national/macro level for context; - Domestic regional issues; - Employment, unemployment and underemployment; - The impact of globalization/Westernization on young nationals; - Generational divides (not only between 'twentysomethings' and older generations, but also younger siblings;
+Policy making at national/macro level for context;

+- Global governance issues as highlighted by the pandemic; - Domestic regional issues; - Employment, unemployment, and underemployment;

+The impact of globalization/Westernization on young nationals;

+- Generational divides (not only between 'twentysomethings' and older generations, but also younger siblings;

 - Youth and the entertainment sector;

 - Youth and the arts:

-- Youth and climate action;
+- Youth and climate action:

 - Nationalism including whether national identity can or should be 'engineered';

-- Identity narratives such as family, tribe and religion
+- Identity narratives such as family, tribe, and religion

 - Gender disparities;

 - 'Liberal' versus 'conservative' youth;

 - The rise of the individual versus 'collective' identity;

 - Youth and the informal sector;

 - Youth and social mobility;

 - Youth roles in civil society;

 - Youth roles in entrepreneurship: business and social;

 - Volunteering: 'giving back';

-- Youth and urbanization;
+- Youth and urbanization:

 - Failed youth policies-what lessons can be learnt?

 - Fault lines: substance abuse, mental health issues, problematic relationships;

-- Overcoming silos;

-- Potential 'brain drains'.
+Overcoming silos; - Potential 'brain drains'.